Last Updated on: 26th November 2021, 09:45 am

 Your print file should be at least 150 DPI and at the original size.
 That is to say that you can’t create a single print file of your design and then use it for a variety of different products.

-This may require re-arrangement of certain elements of your design to meet those conditions.
+This may require the re-arrangement of certain elements of your design to meet those conditions.

 For instance, a design that seems prominent in tote bags, might not make sense for a phone case or a sweater.